dylanpiera/Foundry-Pokemon-Tabletop-United-System/README.md

 Drag & Drop Support Example
 ![drag & drop support](https://cdn.discordapp.com/attachments/429729503149817856/801898068530167829/drag-and-drop.gif "Drag & Drop Preview")

-## Planned Features
-### Version 2: CharacterMancer
-- Add a Roll20 5e inspired CharacterMancer for both Pokémon & Trainers
-- Add quality of life features, like automating specific class features.
-- Enhance the Custom Species Creator

-### Version 3: Automated Combat
-- Attempt to fully automate combat by automatically calculating to-hit and damage, as well as applying it + any bonus effects.

 ## Links & Recommendations
-- This system was build with [The Furnace](https://github.com/League-of-Foundry-Developers/fvtt-module-furnace) in mind.
-    - While the system completely functions without it, we recommend installing it for a better experience!
 - [Quick Insert](https://gitlab.com/fvtt-modules-lab/quick-insert) is an amazing addon that allows you to drag & drop all over the place even more easily.
 We 1000% recommend using their module in conjuncture with our system!
 - [Version 2 QOL Features & Bug Issues](https://github.com/dylanpiera/Foundry-Pokemon-Tabletop-United-System/issues?q=is:open+is:issue+milestone:%22Version+2%22)
 - [Version 2 Charactermancer Issues](https://github.com/dylanpiera/Foundry-Pokemon-Tabletop-United-System/issues?q=is:open+is:issue+milestone:Charactermancer)